 3. They’re Sexually Inappropriate

-A serious and extremely harmful sign of a toxic parent is sexually inappropriateness with the child.
+A serious and extremely harmful sign of a toxic parent is sexual inappropriateness with the child.
 This could involve sexual acts, molestation, or exposing their children to inappropriate sexual content, all of which are considered sexual abuse.
 These behaviors are extremely damaging and if discovered, parents could face legal consequences.

 4. They Put Their Needs Before Their Children’s